 This is an

 in the agile world, and we don’t have an opinion on which methodologies you use to estimate work for your team.
 The great thing about building your own product planning app:

-you can pick whatever method of work estimation you want.
+you can pick whatever method of work estimation and forecasting you want.

 Our “Resource Allocation” table should do a few things:

 Assign a team member to a specific product feature (from our “Features” table)

 Visualize start and end date timeframes for each person working on a feature

 As you can imagine, this table is tightly integrated with the “Features” and “People” tables.
 Here’s what our final “Resource Allocation” table looks like: